5 Things to Do Tonight to Lose Weight TomorrowArticle posted in: Lifestyle

 4. Set the Scene

 Getting a good, restful night’s sleep is the most important thing you can do in your bedroom for your weight loss efforts.
+It’s simple the best way to lose weight.
 According to some research, losing as little as 30 minutes of sleep every weekday can result in weight gain and have significant effects on insulin resistance, increasing your risk for Type 2 diabetes.

 First step: Make your room dark.
 Really, really dark.
 Research shows that exposure to even dim light during the night can mess up your internal clock, throwing off your eating schedule and potentially leading to weight gain.
 Early research in animal studies indicated that mice who slept while exposed to a dim light—like a computer monitor or alarm clock—gained 50 percent more weight over an eight-week period than those that slept in total darkness.